Blog

 Don’t Get Caught in Your Vendor’s Business Model Transition

 1. What percentage of your current Clients are under the arrangement they are proposing to you?
-This will tell you how far along they are in their business transition to managed services.
+This will tell you how far along they are in their business model transition to managed services.
 Any group with less than 60% of their Clients under this arrangement is still “transitioning” and may struggle with certain aspects of service delivery.

 2. Do they offer other plans/models?
 It is a huge red flag when the group still offers as-needed, project, and other one-off support services.
 In a well-run managed provider it’s an all or nothing proposition, you cannot serve both managed and hourly Clients out of the same resource pool.

 3. Is the Agreement term less than 12 months?
-Established managed services providers would never do less than a 12 month agreement.
+Established managed services providers would never do less than a 12-month agreement.
 Why?
 Because the mature providers understand that this model will require long-term planning and investment in the systems and people to deliver a best-in-class experience.
 Selling month-to-month agreements does not allow that to happen.

 4. If the answer to #2 is no, then what is the renewal rate of your Agreements?
 It should be more than 80% in a well-run group.

 5. What is your average Client size?
 Am I the smallest?
 Largest?
-Ideally you want to be slightly above the average and never the largest!
+Ideally, you want to be slightly above the average and never the largest!
 This will ensure you are taken care of well but not so large that they are constantly “figuring out” how to handle an account so large.

 Categories